hantash07/decency_injection/README.md

   #### 2. @Bind Method Binding
   - It is more efficient alternative to @Provides when binding an interface to an implementation, as it avoids the overhead of a method call and directly binds the type at compile-time.
+  - This type is used if you want to create an instance from interface.
+The interface is converted into concrete implementation.
   - Use @Binds when you are simply binding an interface to a concrete implementation and the implementation can be provided by a constructor.
     ```
     @Module